-For struct objects, identity is defined as the bits in the struct being identical.
+For struct objects and floating point values, identity is defined as the bits in the operands being identical.

 For static and dynamic arrays, identity is defined as referring to the same array elements and the same number of elements.

 For other operand types, identity is defined as being the same as equality.